Helen Parsons Smith: Life at Agape Lodge

-Helen went away for a period in June 1941, during which Jack, influenced by the permissive atmosphere of O.T.O., initiated a relationship with Helen's 17-year-old sister, Sara.
-Upon Helen's return, Sara boldly proclaimed herself to be Parsons' new wife, revealing Jack's inclination towards her.
-Amidst this tumultuous situation, Helen sought solace in the company of Wilfred Talbot Smith, sparking a relationship that endured for the rest of his life.
+Helen went away for a period in June 1941, during which Jack, influenced by the permissive atmosphere of O.T.O., initiated a relationship with Helen's 17-year-old sister, Sara Northrup.
+Upon Helen's return, Sara boldly proclaimed herself to be Parsons' new wife.
+While Helen and Jack stayed officially married for a time, in practice they were separated as Jack lived with Sara.
+Helen sought solace in the company of Wilfred Talbot Smith, sparking a relationship that endured for the rest of his life, while Wilfred's previous partner Regina Kahl was sidelined.